freenas/freenas-docs/userguide/system.rst

    Keep backups and use the commands with caution.

-Drive SED version can be checked on a single drive with this command:
+Check SED version on a single drive, :literal:`/dev/da0` in this example:

 .. code-block:: none